MrPeterJin/Road-to-Fullstack/README.md

 - [ ] Security/DevOps
 - [ ] Frontend Frameworks

-For the records of each project, please refer to the `README.md` file in each project folder.
+For the records of each project, please refer the brief introductions as follows and you may seek [the original repository](https://github.com/MrPeterJin/Road-to-Fullstack) for further detail.

 ## Projects/Materials (in chronological order)
 - [My Outfits](./my_outfit/): A learn-by-doing flutter project, aimming at building a outfit managment system of MrPeterJin (or someone else).
 This is the very first project I build using Flutter framework.
 However, at this time I have zero knowledge of the front/back end and build this project by copying the code from the [Flutter 3.3 Master Class for Beginners to Advanced - Ticket Booking App Development Tutorial](https://www.youtube.com/watch?v=71AsYo2q_0Y) video.
 Due to the limitation of the systematic knowledge, I stopped at building the basic framework of the application.
 (Started on Feb 14, 2023; Completed on May 27, 2023)